nodejs/node/doc/contributing/advocacy-ambasador-program.md

   messages and topics defined.
 * Advocating for ambassadors to be part of the OpenJS speakers bureau, even if the ambassador is not otherwise an active member of the project itself.
+* Each ambassador could add a maximum of three links to resources to learn Node.js on a dedicated page on the main Node.js website.
+At least one of those must be a free resource.
+The Node.js TSC members could ask for coupon codes to verify the material if they so decide.

 ## Ambassadors nominations